 Under alternative 2, additional roads and land trails would be developed where appropriate, and new trailheads with visitor parking would be constructed, while minor improvements to existing parking facilities would be made.
 The construction and improvement activities of these new trails and trailheads (e.g., Beaumont, Lance Rosier, and Canyonlands units) would result in some habitat disturbance.
 This alternative also explores the possible reuse of abandoned roadbeds as trails (e.g., Lance Rosier and Beech Creek units).
 New trails in the Lance Rosier and Neches Bottom and Jack Gore Baygall units would increase access to sand mounds, which are identified as special management areas.
-Trail expansions would also provide increased opportunities for mountain biking on an existing administrative road in the Beech Creek unit and the northeast portion of the Lance Rosier unit, and horseback riding on trails in the Beech

-Creek unit, the Oxbow area of the Beaumont unit, and the northeast portion of the Lance Rosier unit.
+Trail expansions would also provide increased opportunities for mountain biking on an existing administrative road in the Beech Creek unit and horseback riding on trails in the Beech Creek unit and the Oxbow area of the Beaumont unit.
 A hardened accessible hunting trail would also be built.
 All of these activities would contribute to habitat alteration or loss.
 Animals could flush from human presence or noise, thus interrupting foraging, mating, or nesting activities.
 Assuming the use of best management practices (such as placement of trails as close to existing sources of disturbance as possible, minimization of facility footprints, and timing of construction outside peak breeding and nesting seasons) the overall impacts would likely be short term, negligible to minor, and adverse during construction, and long term, negligible to minor, and adverse after construction from visitor use.